-Harj Parwana has been the Vice Principal at Shireland Collegiate Academy for the past year having spent 13 years at the Academy as an Assistant Principal, Head of Faculty and Head of English.
-Harj is a Specialist Leader of Education and is leading on Literacy for Life at the Academy.
+Harj Parwana is Vice Principal at Shireland Collegiate Academy.
+She has been at the Academy for the past 17 years as Assistant Principal, Head of Faculty and Head of English.

 Harj grew up and was educated locally in Smethwick reading a Degree in English at the University of Birmingham.
 Her passion for outstanding teaching and learning and her belief that all young people, regardless of their background and starting point in life can achieve anything is unyielding.
 Harj sets the highest standards of herself and those around her, always striving for the best outcomes.

-In addition to leading on standards in Key Stage 3, Harj also delivers English Language and Literature.
-She is passionate about giving all students the opportunities to develop a love of reading literature and developing an understating of the power of how raising literacy levels unlocks access to knowledge that each child needs to succeed.
+Harj is passionate about giving all students the opportunities to develop a love of reading literature and developing an understating of the power of how raising literacy levels unlocks access to knowledge that each child needs to succeed.

 Sarahn Deane joined Shireland Collegiate Academy Trust in January 2020 after working for 27 years in Dudley schools.
 Starting in Dudley as an English teacher and moving on to Head of English she became an Assistant Principal with responsibility for Teaching and Learning and training teachers before moving on to Shireland.